|The Collegiate Way: Residential Colleges & the Renewal of University Life ‹collegiateway.org›|

 Nomenclatural diversity: This position has probably been subject to more nomenclatural variation than any other position in the academic world.
 A survey of residential colleges in different countries today will reveal that they are headed by masters, presidents, principals, provosts, wardens, deans, rectors, regents, and mistresses (female masters).
 Because there has been so much variation in the name of this position, the individuals holding it are commonly referred to collectively as “heads of houses.”
 The different titles have different connotations in different parts of the world, and so their suitability varies.
 The title “warden” in the United States is used almost exclusively for the head of a prison, and so is probably not a good choice for the head a residential college.
 (Although some students might disagree.)
-“Master” might not be acceptable in some parts of the American South, and “principal” is usually used in the United States for the head of a primary or secondary school rather than a college.
-Current practice in American residential colleges is not quite as varied as it is in Commonwealth countries, but it is far from uniform: Harvard and Yale both use “master” exclusively, as does Rice University; the University of Virginia uses “principal”; the University of California at Santa Cruz uses “provost”; Truman State University uses “rector.”
-At one American university, a new residential college of about 250 students designated its head as the “president,” a title not otherwise in use on the campus.
-A year later a new chancellor, unfamiliar with the collegiate model, arrived at the university to take charge of its 12,000 students and faculty, and was “insulted” by the title president for the head of the tiny new residential college.
-She thought the title president implied someone who outranked her and demanded that it be changed, which it was.
-The consequence was that the new chancellor became a laughingstock throughout the institution.
-Despite this one bizarre occurrence, I recommend either “president,” “master,” or “principal” as the best choices for the heads of new American residential colleges.
+“Master” might not be acceptable in some parts of the American South, and “principal” in the United States is more often associated with the head of a primary or secondary school rather than a college.
+Current practice in American residential colleges is not quite as varied as it is in Commonwealth countries, but it is far from uniform: Harvard and Yale both use “master,” as does Rice University; the University of Virginia uses “principal”; the University of California at Santa Cruz uses “provost”; Truman State University uses “rector.”
+I would recommend either “president,” “master,” or “principal” as the best choices for the head of a new American residential college.
+If the head of the institution is a “chancellor,” then “president” is probably best; if the head of the institution is a “president,” then “principal” is probably best.

 If we think of the master as looking outward, overseeing the general administration of the college and representing the college to the greater university, we can think of the dean as looking inward, overseeing student life within the college and representing the university to the students.
 Some universities have within their administrative structure a “dean of the faculty” and a “dean of students,” and those positions correspond roughly to the roles of master and dean in a residential college as described here.
 (Or, if you prefer naval analogies, you can think of the master as the captain of the college and the dean as its first officer.)
 A residential college dean should be a faculty member with a special talent for working with students, and who is, academically, a generalist capable of making personal and intellectual connections for students across a wide range of subjects.
 Like the master, the dean (who is also a fellow of the college) should be appointed for a term of five years at least, and should be provided with living quarters and some meals in the college dining room.
 The dean may serve half-time in the college and half-time or quarter-time in an academic department if the college is small and has good administrative support.